 - TL;DR: Neural nets can encode complex 3D objects into the parameters of other (surprisingly small) neural nets

-- Abstract: We present a new approach to 3D object representation where the geometry of an object is encoded directly into the weights and biases of a second 'mapping' network.
+- Abstract: We present a new approach to 3D object representation where a neural network encodes the geometry of an object directly into the weights and biases of a second 'mapping' network.
 This mapping network can be used to reconstruct an object by applying its encoded transformation to points randomly sampled from a simple geometric space, such as the unit sphere.
-Next, we extend this concept to enable the composition of multiple mapping functions.
-This capability provides a method for mixing features of different objects through function composition in a latent function space.
-Our experiments examine the effectiveness of our method on a subset of the ShapeNet dataset.
-We find that this representation can reconstruct objects with accuracy equal to or exceeding state-of-the-art methods with orders of magnitude fewer parameters.
-Our smallest reconstruction network has only about 7000 parameters and shows reconstruction quality on par with state-of-the-art object representation architectures with millions of parameters.
+We study the effectiveness of our method through various experiments on subsets of the ShapeNet dataset.
+We find that the proposed approach can reconstruct encoded objects with accuracy equal to or exceeding state-of-the-art methods with orders of magnitude fewer parameters.
+Our smallest mapping network has only about 7000 parameters and shows reconstruction quality on par with state-of-the-art object decoder architectures with millions of parameters.
+Further experiments on feature mixing through the composition of learned functions show that the encoding captures a meaningful subspace of objects.

 - Keywords: computer vision, 3d reconstruction, deep learning, representation learning